judka-uriel/uriel-book/uriel_en.md

 on medieval customs; rather, customs must be adapted to modernity.

-The task of the Orthodoxes remains to avoid assimilation by every means — for this purpose they must continue observing all the stringencies of exile.
+The task of the Orthodoxes remains to avoid assimilation by every means — for this purpose they must continue observing all the galut stringencies.
 The task of the non-Orthodoxes is to preserve Jewishness in conditions of integration that has already occurred, when Jews live by universal laws rather than by Halakhah.
 What helps resist assimilation is not so much a fear-based